-Franklin Electric's next dividend payment will be US$0.14 per share, and in the last 12 months, the company paid a total of US$0.58 per share.
-Calculating the last year's worth of payments shows that Franklin Electric has a trailing yield of 1.2% on the current share price of $47.15.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+The company's upcoming dividend is US$0.17 a share, following on from the last 12 months, when the company distributed a total of US$0.70 per share to shareholders.
+Looking at the last 12 months of distributions, Franklin Electric has a trailing yield of approximately 0.9% on its current stock price of $80.73.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
 So we need to investigate whether Franklin Electric can afford its dividend, and if the dividend could grow.

 Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-That's why it's good to see Franklin Electric paying out a modest 26% of its earnings.
-That said, even highly profitable companies sometimes might not generate enough cash to pay the dividend, which is why we should always check if the dividend is covered by cash flow.
-The good news is it paid out just 23% of its free cash flow in the last year.
+Franklin Electric has a low and conservative payout ratio of just 23% of its income after tax.
+A useful secondary check can be to evaluate whether Franklin Electric generated enough free cash flow to afford its dividend.
+The good news is it paid out just 18% of its free cash flow in the last year.